OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 ### **3.3 Data Mover Request Cycles**

-For Host read request cycles using the OFS FIM for Intel Agilex FPGA:
+For Host read request cycles using the OFS FIM for Agilex FPGA:

 * All requests in the RX direction will be MMIO.
 * Requester ID from the request does get sent to the AFU.
 It is the AFU's responsibility to send back a completion to the host with the correct completer ID.